antoniobrandaodesign/ab_boilerplate/README.md

 Jeet with Rupture and Typographic, done in Stylus and Jade, bundled in a Gulp-based project with ready-to-use tasks.

+This setup's main highlight is that it provides you with a "live HTML development mode", easy builds, structure, and really clean minimal code.

 > Note: HTML6 doesn't exist (yet).
 This project does not contain HTML6.
 I put 'HTML6' in the title for fun, and in a way because I feel this setup is a big step ahead of the typical (bootstrap3-ish) HTML5 development setup.

 Why Jeet?
 Because just as style should be separated from markup, layout logic should be separated from markup.
 Therefore Bootstrap 3 is bad practice (sorry Bootstrap lovers).
 It is easy to understand why is it not good practice to enforce a specific responsive behaviour to a piece of HTML.
 In Bootstrap, everytime we want to change responsive behaviour, we need to edit HTML files, and that doesn't make sense.
 Do not pollute your HTML with .col-md2.col-lg4.col-etc classes.
 You shouldn't even be messing with HTML files to work responsive behavour.
 Since media queries are CSS, responsive work should stay in CSS.
 This is what Jeet, Rupture and Typgraphic allow us to accomplish gracefully.